C3pa/Morrowind-Magicka-Regen-Suite/Data Files/Readme.txt

 tewlwolow
 NullCascade

-Thanks to UESP and OpenMW for game formulas I read on their pages.
+Thanks to UESP and OpenMW for the game formulas I read on their pages.
 Thanks to Dieter Steffmann for his cool and free Morris Roman font.
-Thanks to Brucoms for developing the TES3 Readme Generator this readme was made from.
+Thanks to Brucoms for developing the TES3 Readme Generator, from which this readme was made.